LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 ## Acknowledgements

-This survey would not have been possible without the hard work of many people besides me:
+This survey would not have been possible without the hard work of many people.
+Besides me (Lea Verou), this includes the rest of the team:
-- Engineering team: Sacha Greif, Eric Buriel
+- Engineering team: Sacha Greif, Eric Burel
 - UX research & data science team: Shaine Rosewel Matala, Michael Quiapos, Gio Vernell Quiogue
-- Our logo designer, [Chris Kirk-Nielsen](https://chriskirknielsen.com/), who I did surpassed himself with this one!
+- Our logo designer, [Chris Kirk-Nielsen](https://chriskirknielsen.com/), who I think surpassed himself with this one!

 And several volunteers:
 - [Léonie Watson](https://tink.uk/) for accessibility feedback
 - Our usability testing participants
 - …and all folks who provided early feedback throuhgout the process

-Last but not least, **Kadir Topal** made the survey possible in the first place, by proposing it and securing funding from Google for it.
+Last but not least, **Kadir Topal** made the survey possible in the first place, by proposing it and securing funding from Google.

 Thank you all! 🙏🏼